Vis-Nova-Labs/pokt-docs-v2/node-operators/manual-node-setup-guide/part-3-pocket-configuration.md

 Using the above method for setting the `ulimit` only keeps the change in effect for the current session.
 To permanently set the ulimit, you can do the following:

 1. Open the `/etc/security/limits.conf` file.

     ```bash
     sudo nano /etc/security/limits.conf
     ```

 2. Add the following line to the bottom of the file:

-    ```bash
+    ```conf
     pocket           soft    nofile          16384
     ```

 3. Save the file with `Ctrl+O` and then `Enter`.

 4. Exit nano with `Ctrl+X`.

 After permanently setting the ulimit, the next thing we’ll do is download a snapshot of the Pocket blockchain.